HyeonuPark/auid/README.md

 ### What's auid?

 AUID is a 32-length ASCII text, same length as UUID.
-Deference is, AUID uses Base64 encoded string instead of hexadecimal string.
+Difference is, AUID uses Base64 encoded string instead of hexadecimal string.
 It enables AUID to contain more information in the same length.

 ### Wait, we don't need larger UUID!